If you have had a cesarean delivery (also called a C-section) before, St. John's supports your decision to deliver your next baby vaginally.

 - Be able to resume your daily activities in less time

 It also means you’ll probably be more alert during the birth and able to leave the hospital sooner after delivering.
 Perhaps, most important, you won’t have the scarring on your uterus that a cesarean causes.
 This matters if you intend to have more children.
 The more cesareans you have, the fewer options you have for delivery when you get pregnant again.

 Experienced Care, Unconditional Support

 Talk with your practitioner about your individual chance of success and carefully weigh the benefits and the risks.
-Whatever you decide, California Hospital and our team of experts are ready to assist.
+Whatever you decide, St. John's and our team of experts are ready to assist.